IsaacWoods/poplar/book/syscalls/request_system_object.md

 numbers.

 ### Returns
- * Bits `0..16` contain the index of the requested object's ID, if the system call succeeded
- * Bits `16..32` contain the generation of the requested object's ID, if the system call succeeded
- * Bits `32..63` contain the status of the system call:
+This system call uses the standard way to fallibly return a `KernelObjectId` (detailed in the [page on syscalls](../kernel/syscalls.md)).
+The status codes used are:
-    - `0` means the system call succeeded and bits `0..32` hold a valid kernel object id
+* `0` means that the system call was successful
-    - `1` means that the requested object is a valid system object, but does not exist
+* `1` means that the requested ID is valid, but that the system object hasn't been created
-    - `2` means that the id does not correspond to a valid system object
+* `2` means that the ID does not correspond to a valid system object
-    - `3` means that the requested object id is valid, but the task does not have the correct capabilities to access it
+* `3` means that the requested object ID is valid, but that the task does not have the correct capability to access it.
+This is returned even if the system object doesn't exist.

 ### Capabilities needed
 | id    | Capability needed             |